Obraval Governance Standard

 Governed Entry

 - OGG establishes governance admissibility.
-Where admissibility thresholds are not met, escalation does not proceed.
+Where admissibility thresholds are not met, no immediate escalation is indicated and the organization remains responsible for monitoring and periodic re-execution.

-- EFID establishes minimum viable visibility and produces the initial governance record where OGG admissibility has been met.
+- EFID establishes minimum viable visibility and produces the initial governance record where OGG admissibility is indicated.

 - FSI establishes attribution, causal trace sufficiency, boundary sufficiency, and containment sufficiency.